 Three days later, on August 9, 1945, CBS broadcast a recorded address by President Harry S. Truman about the atomic bombing.
 It was broadcast on the same day that the U.S. government sent bombers to incinerate a second city, Nagasaki, with atomic weapons.
 Here is what Truman said:

 We won the race of discovery against the Germans….

-In his radio address on August 9, Truman disingenuously described Hiroshima, a densely populated, industrialized port city of a quarter million souls, as
+In his radio address on August 9, Truman disingenuously described Hiroshima, a port city of a quarter million people, as

 a military base, and then he said,

 That was because we wished in this first attack to avoid, insofar as possible, the killing of civilians.
-That was a lie.
 The bomb was dropped on the city center, over a hospital, far away from military installations.